J0k3rrWild/PremiumCase/README.md

-# ChatRewardEvent - for PMMP API 4.0.3
+# PremiumCase - for PMMP API 4.0.3

 You need this plugin for API 3.26.2 instead?
 [CLICK HERE](https://github.com/J0k3rrWild/PremiumCase)